Weight loss pills: How do they work and are they effective?

 Both of these weight loss drugs have demonstrated effective results in helping people lose weight when making lifestyle changes including following a balanced diet and engaging in regular exercise.

+As for Mounjaro, it is a dual-action medication, which means it uses 2 digestive hormones, GLP-1 and GIP (glucose-dependent insulinotropic polypeptide).
 It works similarly to other weight loss medications, in that it replicates gut hormones called incretins, which signal the pancreas to release insulin after you eat.

 What weight loss medications are most effective?